 A blog reader asked in a comment what Sri Aurobindo and the Mother thought of atheism and agnosticism.
 Since I couldn’t find a pithy conspectus by them on the topic, here is a synopsis based on whatever I have absorbed from their writings.
 It is followed by a passage from Sri Aurobindo’s work on social philosophy, The Human Cycle.

 This article brings together some predictions and uncanny observations made by Sri Aurobindo that were fulfilled later in time.
 To preserve chronological fidelity, I will only draw on remarks which predate the actual occurrence of the event.
 If the modern tech-savvy yogi had to record predictions about the future, he or she could use Trusted timestamping(digital notary), a cryptographic technology which is now available in commercial software products.
 Such technology was unfortunately not available in Sri Aurobindo’s time nor did he care to impress others with his yogic abilities.
-Consequently, the neutral observer wishing to verify these predictions has to rely on a combination of trust as well as the fact that the original manuscripts from which these remarks are drawn are preserved in the Archives Department of the Sri Aurobindo Ashram in Pondicherry.
+Nevertheless, the original manuscripts from which these remarks are drawn are preserved in the Archives Department of the Sri Aurobindo Ashram in Pondicherry.